 - Special Monitoring/Procedures: mechanical ventilation, multiple monitors, cardiac balloon pump, external cardiac support, any other specialized device, vehicle, or procedure.

-Requirements for SCT
+Requirements for Specialty Care Transport

 The Centers for Medicare & Medicaid Services (CMS) declares that each State sets the EMT-Paramedic level of care.
 In compliance with the Texas Administrative Code, the minimum required staffing for a Specialty Care Transport ambulance is: